What is the vapor products tax?

 The tax first applies to vapor products received by distributors on or after October 1, 2019.
 The first monthly return is due November 15, 2019.

 Wisconsin Distributor's Tobacco and Vapor Products Tax Return, and supporting schedules.
-The sample tax forms and instructions can be found on the Cigarette, Tobacco and Vapor Products Forms page.
+The sample tax forms and instructions can be found on the

 Tax returns are required to be filed electronically using one of the following methods: